mschwehl/matrosdms/README.md

 So you take the tags (you, Mr. Smith) and CarSeller PETE, the BMW and save this constellation to a new context (a virual folder).
 In this context you can save your documents.

- Your documents (e.g. pdf-files) can applied with metadata (bill, $1000) you can define yourself
+Your documents (e.g. pdf-files) can applied with metadata (bill, $1000 or taxrelevance for 2017) you can define yourself

 When you need a timeline of all documents for your bmw just klick on it in the application and you have the complete timeline!